Acerca de

 anti-diabetic properties

-Mindful Outdoor Experiences will be guided by Patrick Bryant in various settings, including urban parks, nature preserves, and even the Blue Ridge Mountains.
+Mindful Trails are guided by Patrick Bryant in various settings, including urban parks, nature preserves, and even the Blue Ridge Mountains.
 You do not need to be an experienced hiker or outdoors expert to benefit.
 All that is required is curiosity and enough physical capability to walk on trails.
-MOEs range in duration from 1 - 3 hours, or weekend-long overnight retreats.
+Mindful Trails range in duration from 1.5 - 3 hours, or weekend-long overnight retreats.
 Details about the gear needed during overnight trips will be provided on specific event pages.
 There will be no need to purchase expensive equipment.
-For the MOEs, you just need comfortable walking shoes and water.
+For the Mindful Trails, you just need comfortable walking shoes, appropriate clothing for the weather, and water.
 You may even be tempted to take your shoes off to truly feel your connection with the earth beneath you.

 Individuals * Small Groups * Organizations